BoCheng-96/ISF-GOM/README.md

 # Datasets
-Due to the limitation of file size, we upload the twitter dataset as an example.
+Due to the limitation of file size, we upload the bibtex dataset as an example.

 # Requirements